+First, most efficient decoders besides MWPM do not guarantee finding the minimum-weight correction within a fixed logical class.
+When the decoder returns a suboptimal correction for a given class, the associated weight no longer accurately reflects that class's likelihood.
+Consequently, comparing weights across classes becomes unreliable: A logical class might appear less likely simply because the decoder failed to find a good correction for it, not because errors in that class are genuinely improbable.
+This undermines the fundamental premise of the logical gap as a confidence measure.

+Second, constraining a decoder to a specific logical class requires introducing ``virtual'' detectors that enforce the logical constraint (as described above).
+These virtual detectors can severely disrupt the internal heuristics of many decoders.
+For instance, the union-find (UF) decoder \cite{delfosse2021almost} grows clusters incrementally from violated detectors.
+A virtual detector, however, connects to $\Omega(d)$ error mechanisms (where $d$ is the code distance), causing any cluster touching it to grow abnormally fast and merge with distant clusters.
+This destroys the locality structure that the UF decoder exploits, leading to degraded decoding quality.
+The same issue affects generalized UF decoders for quantum low-density parity-check (QLDPC) codes \cite{delfosse2022toward}, which rely on low-degree connectivity that high-degree virtual detectors violate.

-While the MWPM decoder does not suffer from these issues, it is applicable only to a limited class of QEC codes, such as repetition and surface codes, where each elementary error mechanism affects at most two detectors \cite{iolius2024decoding}.
-(DEMs may contain error mechanisms affecting more than two detectors, but they can be decomposed into elementary error mechanisms.)
-A notable exception is the class of two-dimensional color codes \cite{bombin2006topological}, which themselves are not compatible with MWPM but allow suboptimal decoders that operate by applying MWPM to specific matchable subgraphs \cite{delfosse2014decoding,chamberland2020triangular,beverland2021cost,sahay2022decoder,kubica2023efficient,gidney2023new,lee2025color}.
-This makes the logical gap method reasonably effective \cite{lee2025low}, particularly with the concatenated MWPM decoder \cite{lee2025color}.
+Due to these limitations, the logical gap method is generally not compatible beyond the MWPM decoder.
+However, the MWPM decoder is applicable only to a restricted class of QEC codes; specifically, those where each elementary error mechanism affects at most two detectors, such as repetition and surface codes \cite{iolius2024decoding}.
+A notable exception is the class of two-dimensional color codes \cite{bombin2006topological}, which are not directly compatible with MWPM but admit suboptimal decoders that apply MWPM to specific matchable subgraphs \cite{delfosse2014decoding,chamberland2020triangular,beverland2021cost,sahay2022decoder,kubica2023efficient,gidney2023new,lee2025color}.
+For these decoders, the logical gap method remains reasonably effective \cite{lee2025low}, particularly with the concatenated MWPM decoder \cite{lee2025color}.

-Another significant limitation of the logical gap method is its computational cost, which scales exponentially with the number $k$ of observables, requiring decoding across all $2^k$ logical classes.
-While this scaling may be manageable for memory experiments involving a single logical qubit, it renders the method essentially impractical for scenarios involving multiple logical qubits, e.g., when using codes that encode multiple logical qubits per block or when multiple logical qubits are subject to correlated noise due to multi-qubit gates.
+Last but not least, the logical gap method may be impractical due to its computational cost, which scales exponentially with the number $l$ of nontrivial independent logical Pauli errors (at most $2k$ for $k$ logical qubits), as it requires decoding across all $2^{l}$ logical classes.
+While manageable for memory experiments with a single logical qubit, this scaling renders the method difficult to use for multiple logical qubits with correlated noise.
+This limitation can be particularly fatal for QLDPC codes, which typically encode multiple logical qubits per code block; for instance, a single code block of the $[[144, 12, 12]]$ bivariate bicycle code \cite{kovalev2013quantum, bravyi2024high} has at most $4^{12} = \num{16777216}$ logical classes.